Stavan57/Face-Detection-Model/README.md

 3. **View Results:** Captured face images will be stored in the specified directory.

 This project is a foundational implementation aimed at real-time face detection and can be extended for more advanced applications like facial recognition, emotion detection, or security systems.

+## Note
+- Run the code on an enviorement having Tensorflow(Latest version) and CV2 installed.
+- Run the whole file let your webcam take photos, create the folders needed manually.
+- The model will be saved as
+  ''' bash
+   FileName.h5
+  '''
+  file that can be used for further integration to any system as per usfulness.